(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Frequent infections in areas such as the skin and lungs

-For diagnosis, doctors may do blood tests and a bone marrow aspiration and biopsy, which involve removing bone marrow and sometimes a small piece of bone to check for cancerous cells.
+The care team may conduct blood tests and a bone marrow aspiration and biopsy, which involve removing bone marrow and sometimes a small piece of bone to check for cancerous cells.

 SLL tends to be slow-growing and may not require immediate treatment.
 Patients need to be monitored, and treatment may be initiated if symptoms or other problems appear.

-About 5 percent of lymphomas are subtypes called double hit lymphomas or triple hit lymphomas, according to the ASCO.
+About 5 percent of lymphomas are subtypes called double-hit lymphoma or triple-hit lymphoma, according to ASCO.
 These subtypes tend to affect older adults.

-It’s called “double hit” if the cancer cells have mutations on two particular genes (MYC gene and either the BCL2 or BCL6 gene).
-Cancer cells with mutations present on all three of these genes are called “triple hit.”
+In double-hit cancers, the cells have mutations on two particular genes (MYC gene and either the BCL2 or BCL6 gene).
+Cancer cells with mutations on all three of these genes are called triple-hit.

 • Swelling